goatshriek/wrapture/docs/examples/inheritance/README.md

 # Inheritance with Wrapture
 Of course there will come a time when you want to create a class that is a child of some other class.
-Wrapture makes this extremely straightforward: all that you need to do is specify the name of the class you wish to inherit from, and of course any headers that must be included to make this valid.
+Wrapture makes this straightforward: all that you need to do is specify the name of the class you wish to inherit from, and of course any headers that must be included to make this valid.

-The most common example of this scenario is wrapping some custom error handling code into an exception in the target language.
+A common example of this scenario is wrapping some custom error handling code in an exception in the target language.
 Let's consider a simple example where we want to create an exception wrapper for an error code in our library.

 ```c
 struct mylib_error {